rsandagon/graphcool-psei-wrapper/README.md

 # graphcool-psei-wrapper
-A simple wrapper for PSEI
+A simple graphql wrapper for PSEI API